 - Add a parmesan rind into the mix.
 This adds tons of yummy flavor to your soup.
 I save my parmesan rinds in the freezer for special occasions like this.
 I’ve also found that stores sometimes carry parmesan rinds in the cheese section (love that this is happening now!)

-- Don’t add the veggies until after pressure cooking.
-To ensure the vegetables don’t get overcooked and soggy, I add them after the pressure cook.
+- Don’t add the veggies until after pressure cooking time.
+To ensure the healthy vegetables don’t get overcooked and soggy, I add them after the pressure cook.
 Then, once the lid is removed, I turn the pot to SAUTE and simmer the zucchini and kale or spinach for a few minutes, until they’re just tender.

 - Any pasta will work for minestrone.
 I used small shells.
-But ditalini, elbow macaroni, small bow ties, will all work here.
-You can also omit the pasta for a low carb minestrone.
+But ditalini, elbow macaroni, small shell pasta and mini farfalle will all work here.
+You can also omit the pasta for a low carb healthy soup.
 A great option is to add in some cauliflower to your soup when pressure cooking.

 - Crostini